equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 So the question really is if this is a bug or a feature for the particular usecase that you need.
-For example when submitting Rails form on a New Identity you don't want to display errors on fields that are not shown in the input.
+For example when submitting Rails form on a new Identity you don't want to display errors on fields that are not shown in the input.

-This may be also a problem if you use some other Rails gem that is forcing itself to comunicate directly with model.
-For example if you use Draper gem and you try to Draper Decorate our Validation Decorator it will not recognize the `errors` on Validation Decorator:
+The "own `errors`" problem may be also an issue if you use some other Rails gem that is forcing itself to communicate directly with model.
+For example if you use Draper gem and you try to Draper Decorate our Validation Decorator instance it will not recognize the `errors` on Validation Decorator:

 ```